studio24/wordpress-multi-env-config/README.md

 Please note the current version is v2, if you need to use the older v1 version [please see the v1 release](https://github.com/studio24/wordpress-multi-env-config/releases/tag/v1.0.2).

+## Contributing

+Strata is an Open Source project.
+Find out more about how to [contribute](CONTRIBUTING.md).

+## Security Issues

+If you discover a security vulnerability within WordPress Multi-Environment Config, please follow our [disclosure procedure](SECURITY.md).

 ## How it works

 The system detects what environment the current website is in and loads the relevant config file for that environment.